peterjmarko/llm-narrative-framework/README.md

-# Personality Matching Experiment Framework
+# A Resilient Framework for Large-Scale LLM Experimentation

-A comprehensive research framework for conducting Large Language Model (LLM) personality matching experiments with statistical analysis and bias detection.
+A comprehensive research framework for conducting Large Language Model (LLM) experiments with statistical analysis, hierarchical data aggregation, and resilient, self-healing workflow management.

 ## 🚀 Quick Start

 \\\powershell
-# Run complete experiment
+# Run a complete experiment (outputs to a new timestamped directory)
 .\run_experiment.ps1

-# Process study results
+# Analyze the results of all experiments in the default output folder
-.\analyze_study.ps1
+.\analyze_study.ps1 -StudyDirectory output/new_experiments

-# View results
+# View the final analysis log
-Get-ChildItem "data/study_results/*.csv"
+Get-Content output/new_experiments/anova/STUDY_analysis_log.txt
 \\\

 ## 📊 What This Framework Does